 - The other trail is the 1/4 mile Overlook Trail.
 It passes through an aspen forest to just above the falls.
 This is the easier hike.
 From the bridge if you keep going on the National Rec Trail you’ll reach Long Lake in 5 miles.

-Read our post on winter hiking at Fish Creek Falls.
+If you’re interested in snowshoeing, read our post on winter hiking at Fish Creek Falls.

 From Hwy 40 take a right on 3rd St in downtown and another quick right on Fish Creek Falls Rd.
 Follow that back for a few miles.
 The falls are located in Routt National Forest.